ankeywastaken/spamsms1/README.md

-# spamsms1
-Free api spam sms
+Free API spam sms - do not use if you don't known !